-St Mary at Hill is the old fisherman’s church, as for centuries the fish trade was carried out at nearby Billingsgate and in the surrounding streets.
-It is by Wren (1670-6), except the tower of 1780, on the site of an earlier church dating from the twelfth century.
-The historian Stow says that Thomas Becket was parson there
+St Mary at Hill is the old fisherman’s church, as for centuries, the fish trade was carried out at nearby Billingsgate and in the surrounding streets.
+So it is by Wren (1670-6), except the tower of 1780, on the site of an earlier church dating from the twelfth century.
+The historian Stow says that Thomas Becket was a parson there.

 Lovat Lane EC3